Hands On Hartford

 Our Day Program operates in close conjunction with and sharing space with Gather55.
 In addition to breakfast and lunch through Gather55, a free dinner is served Mondays from 5:30-6:30pm.
 Resource and referral services, assistance in obtaining benefits, connection to shelter and housing, help in obtaining IDs are available.
 Student nurses provide health screenings twice per week.
 Hartford HealthCare runs an onsite walk-in clinic two Wednesdays each month.
 When items are available, guests also have access to toiletries, reading glasses, socks, and winter accessories.
 We also head up the Greater Hartford Outreach Team (a collaboration among Hands On Hartford, Connecticut Harm Reduction Alliance and Journey Home) which connects folks who are homeless and living outdoors to resources and shelter with the ultimate goals of helping them move into permanent housing.

 Our pantry is a full service shopping model food pantry, allowing clients to choose food that will suit their families’ needs and tastes, minimizing food waste and maximizing nutritional value.
 Groceries include non-perishable staples, along with bread, milk, eggs, fresh produce and frozen meat.
-We also offer Halal meat through the pantry, so that we can assist those who keep a Halal diet.
+Non-perishable food is shelved according to the SWAP (Supporting Wellness At Pantries) system, identifying foods that are higher/lower in salt, sugar and saturated fat.
+Our pantry is also halal friendly, offering halal meat and labeling non-perishable foods that are not halal.

 Neighborhood Services